limbusdev/VinkedViewsMR/README.md

 ## Visualization Setup

-Setups of visualization can be written in code (hard coded) or defined in an XML file.
+Setups of visualization can be written in code (hard coded), defined in an XML file or put up manually in the App by using the *Visualization Factory*.

+### Setup with XML

 The XML file has to be placed in the persistent data path (see Unity documentation) and must be of the following structure:

 ```xml
 <?xml version="1.0" encoding="utf-8"?>